sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

             * Paste in the appropriate code snippets into `init.lua` or `init.vim`
         * Then come back here if you want to suffer more through this tutorial to learn something

-## Some gory details for those with a relentless thirst for knowledge
+## Some gory details for those with a relentless quest for knowledge
 * This section goes into more detail on what the code snippet you pasted above does
 * One caveat: I'm not an expert in Lua or configuing the language server
     * so take the technical discussion in this section with a bit of grain of salt